-Welcome to Ventana Wildlife Society's Condor Sanctuary.
-Located two miles east of the Pacific Ocean in Big Sur, California, the sanctuary is surrounded by pristine US Forest Service lands, which are visible in the background.
+Welcome to Ventana Wildlife Society's Condor Sanctuary and Big Condor Nest Cams.
+The Condor Sanctuary is located two miles east of the Pacific Ocean in Big Sur, California.
+The sanctuary is surrounded by pristine US Forest Service lands, which are visible in the background of the Sancturay Cam.
 Ventana Wildlife Society has been releasing captive-bred condors to Big Sur, California since 1997.
 We use live-streaming webcams to monitor Endangered California Condors at our sanctuary and, when possible, at active wild nests along the central California coast.
 Occasionally, still-born calf carcasses are provided to the condors as a clean (non-lead) food source to help reduce the threat of lead poisoning, the number one condor threat.
 Biologists use the cams as a tool to help monitor the flock and track nesting success.
 You will see the most condor action from late morning to early afternoon.
-If you see a condor, visit www.condorspotter.com to help identify that individual using the wing tag color and number.
+Check out the frequently asked questions for more info on the cams.
 While viewing, you may get lucky and also see a variety of other species such as mountain lions, bobcats, black-tailed deer, golden or bald eagles, ravens, or bluebirds.
 A special thanks to Explore.org for sponsoring Condor Cam and to Pacific Gas & Electric Company for support in the field through their avian protection program.

 HOW WILL I KNOW SOMETHING EXCITING IS HAPPENING ON THE CAMS?

 The more you watch, the more likely you will not miss something exciting.
-However, we will often post updates on our Facebook page and on our Twitter feed when exciting events are happening on the cams.
+However, we will often post updates on our Facebook, Twitter, and Instagram pages when exciting events are happening on the cams.

 HOW DO THE CAMERAS HELP CONDORS?